Live Captions During Roleplay Calls

 Accessibility and preference

-Use captions if you prefer or need text alongside speech—for example, for reading support, non-native language, or concentration.
+Use captions if you prefer or need text alongside speech, for example for reading support, non-native language, or concentration.

 Self-coaching during the call